 Some people will get a 1 or 2 fire shields each year and add to their ability to protect until they can cover the whole house if needed.
 Even if you just cover the roof and facing walls you have greatly increased the chances of your home surviving.

 Break the project into panels or blocks, IE..
-The roof, then the front of the house, then the right side, then the back and so on.
+The roof, the front of the house, then the right side, then the back and so on.
 Assemble your tools needed.
-Something to prop up the roll to spool off material to cut to size.
+Something to prop up the roll to spool off material and cut to size.
 Chicken wire and cutters, tape measure, ladders, step stools, staple guns and staples, needle nose pliers for staple removal, tie wire, sunglasses if deploying during the day, soaker hose if deploying water, and any others you need.

 The best time to install is early in the morning or late evening before the winds pickup, light allowing.
 Always be careful when on ladders, roofs, transporting material and with tools.

-First, attach the fire shields to the structure so they are firmly held in place.
-This is usually done with staples.
-Make sure to use a large Sharpie pen and outline windows and glass doors so you know where they are and a ladder isn’t thrown against the wrap and hits the window on removal.
+Now attach the chicken wire overlapping the seam and stretch it tightly across the fire shield using staples to secure it.
+This will provide excellent wind resistance.
+Staple and stretch chicken wire on eaves, walls with recessed windows or doors, anywhere wind could be an issue, the more the better.
+Use a large Sharpie pen and outline windows and glass doors on the shields so you know where they are and a ladder isn’t thrown against the wrap and hits the window on removal.
 On removal, carefully remove staples with needle nose pliers mark each panel’s location, lower front, upper front, right side lower etc. Fold or roll the material for reuse on the next fire.